chapeee/react-nextjs-github-gist/README.md

 # React & nextJs Gist Loader

-- A package help you to add github gist in react and next on client side with username and avatar.
+- A package help you to add github gist in react and next with username and avatar.

 ## Demo